Johnson & Johnson Update

 How to Get Vaccinated

-There are four ways Chicago residents can receive a COVID-19 vaccine.
+There are many ways Chicago residents can receive a COVID-19 vaccine.
 Review the options to find the best way for you.

 Your first contact should be your *health care provider, including your primary care provider, health clinic, or hospital where you have gotten medical care in the past.
 Over 600 health care providers have signed up with CDPH to distribute vaccine.
 Providers are also reaching out directly to schedule appointments with their existing patients.
 Healthcare providers have been asked to prioritize Chicagoans and current patients.
 Healthcare providers can still sign-up to be vaccine providers.